breakside/JSKit/README.md

 JSKit is a collection of Javascript frameworks that can create desktop-quality web applications.

-For an in-depth explanation of motivatin and rationale, consult the [Goals Document](Documenation/Goals.md).
+For an in-depth explanation of motivation and rationale, consult the [Goals Document](Documenation/Goals.md).